KDE/digikam-doc/right_sidebar/tools_view.rst

 .. contents::

 The tools view from right sidebar hosts the list of actions available to process actions on selection.
 The list is an icon-view sorted by categories of tools.
 This view give a quick preview of all actions from main menu.
-For example, with the Image Editor, you can adjust the size of the current image with the relevant crop tool.
+For example, with the Album View, you can process in batch selected items with an OCR engine to recognize characters from scanned text.

 .. figure:: images/sidebar_tools.webp